Details of VNET Plus:

 If the device is a web server, it could already have the FQDN like below.

-In that case, you leave the conventional FQDN as it is and simply add the FQDN for VNET Plus.
+In that case, you leave the conventional FQDN as it is and simply add a VNET ID.

 If the device is a client, it usually does not have FQDN.

-In this case, a new FQDN for VNET Plus needs to be given to the client.
+In this case, a VNET ID needs to be given to the client.

-When the client enters the web server name (aaa.abc.ntm200.com) and the file name in the URL field of the browser, the contents of the server can be browsed in the same manner as before.
+When the user enters the VNET ID (aaa.acompany.ntm200.com) and the file name in the URL field of the browser, the contents of the server can be browsed.

 In the case where you have been accessing your server by inputting the name reading